copasi/model_replicator/UserManual.md

 In most uses of this type of connection, you want the resulting units to be contained inside the original compartment of the base unit (*e.g.* all genes in the same cell), this can be achieved by not replicating the compartments by using the option `--ignore-compartments`.

 The three parameters of the rate law above will be assigned default values (whcih will be the same for all regulatory terms).
-To specify a value different from the default use the options in the table below.
+To specify different values than the default use the options in the table below.
 These parameters can also be randomized like the parameters of the base model, see section on *Randomizing parameter values* for more information.

 | parameter | default | option to set value                       |
 | --------- | ------- | ----------------------------------------- |